 The county of origin's name is even derivative.
 One of the original 17 territorial counties garnered the Spanish designation El Paso, or “the Pass” in 1861 when Territorial Governor William Gilpin asked the new territorial legislature to extend boundaries across the entire territory.
 In 1899, when Teller County was carved out, a portion of one county's namesake fell into another.

-Today, "26,000 vehicles per day travel on this critical U.S. Highway connecting the Front Range to the mountains," according to a recent presentation to Congressman Doug Lamborn created by El Paso County officials.
+Today, "26,000 vehicles per day travel on this critical U.S. Highway connecting the Front Range to the mountains," according to a 2014 presentation to Congressman Doug Lamborn created by El Paso County officials.

 The problem in the Pass, of course, is there is no buffer zones between the canyons and communities and the ancient path is closed anytime the National Weather Service issues a flash flood warning.